LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Performance Insights

-- The Tigers' +254 scoring differential (outscoring opponents by 31.8 points per game) is a result of scoring 95.3 points per game (fourth in college basketball) while giving up 63.5 per outing (168th in college basketball).
+- The Tigers are outscoring opponents by 31.8 points per game with a +254 scoring differential overall.
+They put up 95.3 points per game (fourth in college basketball) and allow 63.5 per outing (168th in college basketball).

 Virginia Tech Performance Insights

-- The Hokies have a +132 scoring differential, topping opponents by 22 points per game.
-They're putting up 80.3 points per game, 42nd in college basketball, and are giving up 58.3 per contest to rank 87th in college basketball.
+- The Hokies outscore opponents by 22 points per game (posting 80.3 points per game, 42nd in college basketball, and conceding 58.3 per outing, 87th in college basketball) and have a +132 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.